trailofbits/testing-handbook/content/docs/crypto/constant_time_tool/_index.md

 ### Dynamic Tools

-Dynamic tools, alongside formal tools, are among the most common methods for ensuring constant time execution.
-These approaches typically involve marking specific memory regions as sensitive, ensuring they do not reveal timing information, or by tracing the execution flow to detect differences in execution traces for different inputs.
+Dynamic tools, alongside formal tools, are among the most common methods for ensuring constant-time execution.
+These approaches typically involve marking specific memory regions as sensitive, ensuring they do not reveal timing information, or tracing the execution flow to detect differences in execution traces for different inputs.

 Popular dynamic tools include: